-Essays earning a score of 6 adequately analyze the strategies Sanders uses to develop his perspective about moving.
+Essays earning a score of 6 adequately analyze how Fridman develops his argument.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 analyze the strategies Sanders uses to develop his perspective about moving.
+5 Essays earning a score of 5 analyze how Fridman develops his argument.
 These essays may, however, provide uneven, inconsistent, or limited explanations.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.